istio/istio.io/content/en/docs/examples/microservices-istio/add-mtls/index.md

 ---

-In your current configuration, microservices communicate using HTTP.
-The traffic is not encrypted and if your cluster is compromised, the attackers can eavesdrop on the traffic.
-In addition, in some environments, there are regulations that require that all the traffic inside the cluster must be encrypted.
+In your current configuration, microservices communicate using HTTP, which means the traffic is not encrypted.

 Istio helps solve this problem by encrypting the traffic between the sidecars.
 This leaves only the traffic inside the application pods, and traffic